 reading tea leaves.
 But, there is some very uncanny success in

 what the charts can tell us because they summarise the opinions of

 Take a look at the analysis of recent bull markets and bear markets, and how technical analysis

 gave us lots of warnings before they hit.

 TA - Why use it?

-This is a very useful collection of tools to help understand the
+Technical analysis is a very useful collection of tools to help

-sentiment that is driving share prices, in anticipation of having
+understand the sentiment that is driving share prices, in

 What is Technical Analysis (TA)?